-Heavy episodic drinking at least monthly by sex, and educational attainment level at ages 18 and over
+Heavy episodic drinking at least monthly at ages 18 and over by level of educational attainment and sex, 2014

 Based on EHIS data in the EU as a whole there are no clear social gradients in the proportion drinking heavily at least monthly for both sexes at ages 18 and over.
 While those with lower levels of educational attainment are markedly less likely than others to drink heavily at least monthly, proportions for those with intermediate levels of educational attainment are slightly higher than for those with tertiary education.
 The proportion of women drinking heavily at least monthly is less than half the proportion among men.